A Generalized Framework for Simultaneous Long-Short Feedback Trading: Selection of Parameters

 which is the expected difference between the realized gain, $g(t)$, and the target gain, $g^*_t$.
 Under the GBM assumption, this quantity will depend on the parameter $\mu$ as well as the control parameters, $\alpha$, $\beta$, and $K$.
 Therefore, as a first step, the GBM parameters can be estimated using standard inference procedures \cite{ait2002maximum}, and, following this, the control parameters can be selected by minimizing, $\left[\text{bias}\left\{g(t)\right\}\right]^2$, i.e., these are the control parameters which minimize the difference between $\mathbb{E}\left\{g(t)\right\} \text{and} \ g^*_{t}$.

 The suggestion above does not take account of the volatility of the stock price, as evidenced by the fact that the objective function does not depend on $\sigma$.
-Thus, an alternative criterion would involve both the so-called bias and the variability in gains.
+Thus, an alternative criterion would involve both the so-called bias and the variability in gains since the latter was also identified as important in \ref{sec:GBM}.
 We therefore propose the trading ``mean squared error'' (MSE) as

 which depends on both $\sigma$ (via the variance term) in addition to $\mu$, and can be minimized with respect to the control parameters.
 Such control parameters might result in $\mathbb{E}\left\{g(t)\right\} < g^*_t$, but where the lower variation in gains justifies the choice, i.e., control parameters selected via $\text{MSE}\left\{g(t)\right\}$ will, in any given run, tend be closer to the target gain due to the lower variability in gains.
+It is worth highlighting, that, although this proposed optimization procedure selects control parameters with variance in mind, recall that the controller itself is placed only on the gain function; the extension of additionally including a variance controller is also of interest but beyond the scope of this paper.